 - Does your body fit comfortably on the mattress?

 - Do you feel well-rested when you wake up?

 Once you consider these things you will know whether or not you should invest in a new mattress.
 Investigate the different models available and see which type would best be suited for you.
-A comfortable mattress can make a world of difference to the quality of sleep you experience.
+A comfortable mattress and a top-rated pillow can make a world of difference to the quality of sleep you experience.